topofocus/active-orient/namespace.md

 ```

 By changing the namespace-scope with  'ActiveOrient::Init.define_namespace'  its always possible to
-change propeties, include links and edges or to add  and remove classes in the Sub-Modules.
+change properties, include links and edges or to add  and remove classes in the Sub-Modules.